“Pain is often a sign that something has to change.” ~Mark Nepo

-In the last two decades of so-called ‘progress’, we are less healthy, happy, and suffer from an unprecedented level of soul loss.
-We are more depressed and anxious than ever before and have experienced a greater loss of meaning than before technology was this advanced.
+In the last two decades of our so called ‘progress’, we are less healthy, happy, and suffer from an unprecedented level of ‘soul-loss’.
+We are more depressed and anxious feel a greater loss of meaning than ever before.

-During my medical training, a large amount of emphasis was placed on listening.
+During my medical training, a great emphasis was placed on listening.
 Yes, listening.

 I found that listening to my patients not only connected me to them as people with their life stories, but also facilitated an authentic exchange between doctor and patient.
-This exchange was where we were able to collaboratively uncover the causes and solutions for their symptoms.
-Today, three decades later, a large majority of patients arrive with an unfortunate yet similar complaint – their physician either did not have time to listen to them or did not know-how.
-They were given a canned diagnosis and a canned prescription to treat a few symptoms and the remainder of their story was either mocked or dismissed.
-In short, they were not heard or witnessed.
-They left their appointment feeling pathologized and no better than when they arrived, with an additional label of a psychological disorder for ‘complaining’ about their symptoms.
+This exchange was essential for collaboratively uncovering the causes of disease and effective solutions for healing.
+Today, four decades later, the majority of patients I see complain that their physicians either did not have time to listen to them, or did not know how.
+They were given a canned diagnosis and a canned prescription to treat their various symptoms in 10 minutes, and the remainder of their story was dismissed.
+In short, they were neither listened to nor witnessed.
+They left their appointment feeling pathologized, shamed and no better, in fact worse than when they arrived, after receiving the label of a psychological disorder for ‘complaining’ about their symptoms.

-What a patient says about their condition can offer very important clues for a physician to arrive at an accurate diagnosis.
-The art of listening can take a physician down the path of arriving at a more accurate diagnosis along with its root cause(s); very different than one that is quickly projected onto the patient.
-A patient’s history, story, opinion, experience, biology, and biography all play into their unfolding experience of health or illness.
-Since most patients don’t see a physician until a symptom(s) manifests, it is critical for physicians to take the time to listen to what they are saying.
-But, physicians today say, they don’t have the time to listen.
-Corporate Medicine does not provide more than a few minutes per patient as its profit margin depends on patient volume, not the quality of care or time taken to arrive at a diagnosis or treatment plan.
+What a patient says about their condition can offer vital clues to arrive at an accurate diagnosis.
+The art of listening is layered.
+While uncovering the root causes, listening also offers the experience of being witnessed for the patient, a gift that can deeply impact the healing process.
+A patient’s history, their story, opinion, experience, biology, and biography all play into the unfolding experience of health and illness.
+Since most patients don’t see a physician until their symptoms manifest, it is critical for physicians to take the time to listen to what they are saying.
+But these days, the corporate medical machine does not provide more than just a few minutes to the physician per patient visit, as its profit margin depends on patient volume, not quality of care or time taken to arrive at a diagnosis or treatment plan.
 In fact, relationship is not valued at all.

-Thirty years ago, when the art of listening was valued, I observed that my patients always felt better when I took the time to listen to them.
+Forty years ago, when the art of listening was valued, I observed my patients always felt better when I took the time to listen.
 They felt heard, validated, witnessed, cared for, and supported.
 They still do today.
-Not only is medicine a science, but it is also an art, and a large portion of that art relies on the quality of how deeply the practitioner listens.
-People ask me, how I able to take the time to listen to my patients?
-My answer is simple -I do not work for Corporate Medicine or serve their value system.
-When I did, I was asked to speed up my office visits and medicate or hospitalize.
-I was told that listening or healing was a ‘conflict of interest’ for Corporate Medicine.
-I left and opened my own integrative medical practice.
+Not only is medicine a science, it is also an art, and a large portion of that art relies on the quality of how deeply the practitioner listens.
+People ask me, how I am able to take the time to listen to my patients.
+The answer is simple – I do not work for Corporate Medicine or serve their value system.
+I left this system nearly three decades ago, to never look back.
 I was not willing to compromise patient care for profit margin.

-Physicians enter medicine with a deep desire to heal, but the environment they are trained in conditions for them to adapt to a different set of values.
-By the time their training is finished, most have replaced their vision for healing with the corporate value system that is normalized.
+Physicians enter medicine with a deep desire to heal, but the environment they are trained in conditions them to adapt to a different set of values.
+By the time their training is over, they are changed; their vision for healing is for the most part, replaced by serving the corporate machine.

-The corporate system is patriarchal.
-Patriarchal values are more interested in the product over process, fixing overhealing, doing over being.
-There is a rush to get to the finish line, to accomplish the goal, to get to the next patient.
+The corporate system is based on patriarchy.
+Patriarchal values value product over process, fixing over healing, doing over being.
+It rushes to accomplish the goal, of getting to the next patient.
 When your eye is on the goal, you miss the present moment.
-The information about how to heal is present at that moment.
+The wisdom of what is needed for healing is actually present in that moment.

-As we all struggle to work with a medical system that is moving at warp speed past its core values, we must pause and connect with the heart of our work.
-The art of listening has been one of our core and primal offerings to each other since the beginning of time.
+The art of listening has been one of our core and primary offerings to each other since the beginning of time.
 It is the most powerful healing gift we can give to one other.
-And maybe as we reclaim this for ourselves and our patients, in some small way, we can heal our broken vocation by restoring our craft with our humanity.
-Maybe then our patients will once again feel received and the sacred will find its way back into Medicine once again.
+Maybe when we reclaim this for ourselves and our patients, in some small way, we can restore our craft of Medicine with our deep intention for healing.
+Maybe then, our patients can once again feel received and the sacred can find its way back into our exam rooms.

-We must start here.
-Small steps towards transformation by incorporating qualities of the Feminine Principle can heal our culture and its ailing corporate infrastructure.
-As technology eclipses our humanity, we must reclaim the heart of why we are here together and begin to listen to what is deeply needed for our personal and collective healing.
+Small steps towards transformation can heal our culture.
+As technology eclipses our humanity, we must reclaim the heart of why we are here together and begin listening to how we need to be present for each other.

-©Feb2020 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
-Dr. Kumar is happy to accept new patients; call 262.695.5311 for an appointment, either virtual or in-person for those free of symptoms.
+©October2022, July2018 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of Becoming Real: Reclaiming Your Health in Midlife (2nd Edition), Medial Press, 2014.
+Dr. Kumar is currently accepting new patients.
+Call 262.695.5311 for an appointment, either virtual or in-person for those free of symptoms.